 Steve: That’s crazy!
 So much time has passed!

 I want to ask you about the book.
-It was certainly a book that changed the way that I think about demand generation in so many ways and you were, really as I started a blog on demand generation, I look to your writing as an example for the right thing to do and you are still bogging and podcasting today a decade later.
+It was indeed a book that changed the way that I think about demand generation in so many ways, and you were, really as I started a blog on demand generation, I look to your writing as an example of the right thing to do, and you are still bogging and podcasting today a decade later.

 Brian: It’s hard to believe.
-Steve I always enjoyed your work as well and I am really glad to be with you.
+Steve, I always enjoyed your work as well, and I am happy to be with you.

 Steve: So 10 years ago, you published Lead Generation for the Complex Sale.
-When you wrote it 10 years ago it was published short time after that.
+When you wrote it 10 years ago, it was released short time after that.
 What’s changed since then?

 What I think is the way people are buying has really amassed.
-If you look at statistics like 60% of adults have smart phones for example, which is changed.
-I remember 10 years ago, people just had BlackBerries and now everybody has something it seems.
+If you look at statistics like 60% of adults, have smartphones for example, which is changed.
+I remembered 10 years ago, people just had BlackBerries and now everybody has something it seems.
 And so our personal life, or business life, have become enmeshed.
 And what I have observed is B2B buyers are buying a lot like consumers because our lives are enmeshed.

-So that’s changed as well as social media like LinkedIn, Facebook, Twitter; [back then] those things really hadn’t taken off to the degree they [now] have so that’s changed a lot as well, just in terms of always on, connected.
-There are still a number of things that stayed the same but those are the biggest change is that I have seen.
+So that’s changed as well as social media like LinkedIn, Facebook, Twitter; [back then] those things really hadn’t taken off to the degree they [now] have so that’s changed a lot as well, just regarding always on, connected.
+There are still some things that stayed the same but those are the most significant change is that I have seen.

-Brian: I think at its core, lead generation is really about relationships and to the key idea is around being able to identify the right people and the right companies and having a way of initiating memorable conversations and then being able to nurture that dialogue that you started regardless if they are starting to buy with these people – instead of leads, thinking of them like future customers.
+Brian: I think at its core, lead generation is really about relationships and to the critical idea is around being able to identify the right people and the right companies, having a way of initiating memorable conversations and then being able to nurture that relationship.
+Instead of leads, start thinking of them as future customers.

 So I think most of the fundamental ideas, when I go and right now I’m going to be doing revised edition of my book; 75% of it probably is going to remain unchanged mainly because these were bedrock principles and I am relying on 185 sources that I share in my book, not just my own resources but from many people.